Skip to content

 Phew!
 There’s a lot here but we really want to make sure everything we do for cheqd is useful far beyond our project.
 Contributing back to the Web3 and SSI community is a shared belief across the cheqd team.
 It as one of our foundational principles.

 As always, we’d love to hear your thoughts on our writing and what this means for your company.
-Feel free to contact the product team directly — [email protected], or alternatively start a thread in either our Slack channel or Discord.
+Feel free to contact the product team directly — [email protected], or alternatively start a thread in our Discord.

 Share